searlington5946/Lith/README.md

 "The man who moves a mountain begins by carrying away small stones."

 Lith is short for lithic (or stone).
-It allows you to visualize a task as a series of smaller goals called liths.
+It allows you to visualize your progress towards a goal by dividing a larger task into smaller tasks called liths.

 ## How do I use it?